dvos-tools/hautomateplus/README.md

 macOS will ask for Accessibility permissions when you first use system control features.
 Just click "Allow" - it's needed to control your system.
 Or manually set them by going into Settings > Privacy & Security > Accessibility and enabling hautomateplus.

+## Native Volume Control

+The volume control uses a native Swift binary for better performance and reliability.
+Before using volume control features:

+1. Build the native binary: `npm run build:native`
+2. The binary will be created at `native/volume_control`
+3. Volume control will automatically use the native implementation